pretix/pretix/doc/development/api/ticketoutput.rst

 .. class:: pretix.base.ticketoutput.BaseTicketOutput

-   The central object of each ticket output is the subclass of ``BaseTicketOutput`` we already mentioned above.
-In this section, we will discuss it's interface in detail.
+   The central object of each ticket output is the subclass of ``BaseTicketOutput``.

    .. py:attribute:: BaseTicketOutput.event